MailTape/MailTape-v1/_posts/2021-05-02-Glenn-Astro.md

 description: ''
 ---

 <p id="introduction">This morning, let's have some actively collected intuitions distilled from love.
-Experimental, mystic and joyful vibes this morning as we start our trip with a colorful selection curated by Glenn Astro.
+Experimental, mystic and joyful vibes as we start our trip with a colorful selection curated by Glenn Astro.
+Time to get out of the loop darling!
 </p>

 # Glenn Astro's selection